HuakunShen/HuffmanCoding/README.md

 # Huffman Coding Realization

-Implement Huffman Coding Algorithm and compiled into an executable.
+Implement Huffman Coding Algorithm with C++ and compiled into executable files.

 ## Usage